Sent by C Jones

 Looking for help with your business travel?
 Find out how I can help here

-Originally I'm from Bolton where Travel Counsellors was born.
-But prior to moving here, I was in Warwickshire, a beautiful county in central England.
-From there I was lucky enough to spend a lot of time travelling both for leisure and business.
-I love visiting new places, both at home and abroad and over time I have enjoyed visiting over 200 cities in 67 countries including beaches, cruises, cities, and adventures.
-Trying new foods, meeting wonderful people, witnessing different cultures and experiencing all that the world has to offer.
-Like many people, I intend to travel much more in the months and years ahead.
-So far this year I have visited Saudia Arabia, Cyprus, Nepal, the UK, Oman, Maldives, Denmark, Sweden, Norway and Italy with Portugal, India and Qatar still in the diary.
+Originally, I'm from Bolton where Travel Counsellors was born.
+But prior to moving to Dubai, I was in Warwickshire, a beautiful county in central England.
+From there I was lucky enough to spend a lot of time travelling both for leisure and business and over time I have enjoyed visiting 70 countries.
+Trying new foods, meeting new people, witnessing different cultures and experiencing all that the world has to offer.
+Just thinking about it excites me!

 I absolutely live and breathe travel and I love to write about my experiences!
 Please take a look through my posts - you might find your own holiday inspiration.